 - 1-way audio

-You're not there but you need to see what happened and you need that evidence.
-Indoor security cameras with recording are designed for all that.
+If you're not there but need to see what happened inside your home, indoor security cameras with recording options are designed for all that.

-There are 5 options to store the indoor security camera recording:
+There are five options for storing the indoor security camera recording:

 - Record motion events to an SD card

 - Record all the things to an NVR/DVR

 - Record the events on a computer

 - Record the events to an FTP server

 You can choose one indoor security camera recorder according to your needs.
 For data security, local storage security cameras are highly recommended.
 Remember to ensure the indoor security camera you've chosen supports at least three options above.